-The notion that, “80% of an investment thesis comes from 20% of the research” is invalidated by many instances when a single piece of information can completely change investors’ perception of the stock.
-Thus it is vital to have all of the publicly available information on a company in order to prevent a costly mistake.
+The notion that, “80 percent of an investment thesis comes from 20 percent of the research” is invalidated by many instances when a single piece of information can completely change investors’ perception of the stock.
+It’s vital to have all of the publicly available information on a company in order to prevent a costly mistake.

 The following searches have become permanent steps in my research process:

 The most straightforward way to fully understand the competitive landscape and the perception of the researched company by the wider public is to simply see where and how the company is being mentioned.
-In order to do so, I enter the company name into the AlphaSense keyword search box, and enter a ‘minus’ sign before typing the company ticker into the ticker search box.
+In order to do so, enter the company name into the AlphaSense keyword search box, and enter a ‘minus’ sign before typing the company ticker into the ticker search box.

 Another way to learn about a company’s competitive landscape is by searching relevant industry keywords.
 Many times industries and individual firms use words that are relevant only for them and searching for these specific keywords can show what the investment universe and other companies are saying about it.

 But, what happens when you run a keyword search on a larger industry with many key terms used in disparate ways?
-AlphaSense can aid those searches, too, by using a proprietary feature called Smart SynonymsTM, which automatically expands user’s keyword searches to include related industry terms.
+AlphaSense can aid those searches, too, by using a proprietary feature called Smart Synonyms.
+Smart Synonyms automatically expands user’s keyword searches to include related industry terms.
 This allows users to search on a basic term and receive results with related synonyms.

 Whether companies follow U.S. Generally Accepted Accounting Principles (GAAP), or International Financial Reporting Standards (IFRS), accounting standards are complex and sometimes arcane.
 This makes it time-consuming for investors to understand the way companies are presenting its numbers.